 Method of Administration

-Do not cut, chew, or swallow ZUBSOLV sublingual tablets.
-ZUBSOLV sublingual tablet should be placed under the tongue until dissolved.
-The dissolve time for Zubsolv varies between individuals, and the median dissolve time observed was 5 minutes.
+ZUBSOLV must be administered whole.
+Do not cut, chew, or swallow ZUBSOLV.
+Advise patients not to eat or drink anything until the tablet is completely dissolved.
+ZUBSOLV should be placed under the tongue until dissolved.
+The dissolve time for ZUBSOLV varies between individuals, and the median dissolve time observed was 5 minutes.
 For dosages requiring more than one sublingual tablet, place all tablets in different places under the tongue at the same time.
 Patients should keep the tablets under the tongue until dissolved; swallowing the tablets reduces the bioavailability of the drug.
-Advise patients not to eat or drink anything until the tablet is completely dissolved.
 To ensure consistency in bioavailability, patients should follow the same manner of dosing with continued use of the product.

 Proper administration technique should be demonstrated to the patient.